iansullivan88/bramble-mvc-example/README.md

     bramble.build(viewPath, outputDirectory, brambleBuildComplete);
 ```
 Using the `get` method, handlers can be associated with urls and allow you to execute code prior to rendering a view.
-You can retreive data from any source you like and pass it into a view for rendering.
+You can retrieve data from any source you like and pass it into a view for rendering.
 The final line tells Bramble MVC to build the site and export it to the specified output directory.

 Views
 -----